-This course in English focuses on a study of world writers.
+The second year of English is an overview of World Literature.
 The study involves a deeper understanding of literary forms such as the novel, drama, short story, nonfiction, and poetry.
 A major stress is placed on reading assignments and analytical essays.
 The titles of novels to be read will be selected from a preparatory college reading list.
 Mastery of selected vocabulary will be expected.
 Outside assignments include reading, composition, and research work.
-A research paper is a course requirement.
 Honors classes for underclassmen are preparation for junior and senior year Advanced Placement courses in English.
 Completion of summer reading is a requirement of the course.
 The course pace is accelerated.
+Prerequisite: Department recommendation